 - Address: Along Fatehabad Road, a main thoroughfare through downtown.
 The hotel is about 50m back from the road.

 - Area: Really fascinating or absolutely frenetic, depending on your point of view.
 With a plethora of hotels in the vicinity, there are abundant shops, cafés, and money-changers, but facilities are mostly for Indian tourists.
 And the anarchic traffic makes crossing the road potentially dangerous.

-- How to Get There: About 1.7km from the Taj Mahal (8-minute drive); 5km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (10-minute drive); and 11km from the new airport (27-minute drive).
+- How to Get There: About 1.5 km from the Taj Mahal; 5 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur; and 11 km from the new airport.
 All are accessible by taxi or auto-rickshaw.

 Mansingh Palace – The Basics

 - Guests: Interesting combination of Indian tourists, foreign visitors on packaged trips, and Indian business people.

 - Views: Rooms at the front offer the most interesting – but potentially noisy – views of the road, which is 50m away.
 Those to the back face a neighboring building but are far quieter.
 The name of the ‘Taj View Rooms’ is misleading.
 The Taj Mahal is an obstructed 1.3km+ away.